 The "Preserving Outdoor Youth Sports Act" amends Minnesota Statutes 2024, section 116.943, subdivision 5, to allow the presence of perfluoroalkyl and polyfluoroalkyl substances (PFAS) in certain safety-related items and clothing for juveniles operating all-terrain vehicles and dirt bikes.
-Specifically, the bill introduces exemptions for juvenile products, including all-terrain vehicles and off-highway motorcycles designed for youth, as well as their internal components and safety accessories like helmets and boots.
-These exemptions are contingent upon compliance with specific regulations, including the requirement to display a warning notice on the products indicating the presence of intentionally added PFAS.
+Specifically, the bill introduces exemptions for juvenile products, including all-terrain vehicles and off-highway motorcycles designed for youth, as well as internal components and safety accessories like helmets and boots, provided they do not come into direct contact with the skin or mouth during use.

 Statutes affected: Introduction: 116.943